suresh147-ai/pulsenet-udp/CPP-MANUAL.md

     *   **`std::string_view` lifetime:** Be extremely careful.
 A `std::string_view` is only valid as long as the underlying buffer it points to is valid.
 Returning a `std::string_view` that points to a temporary `std::string`'s internal buffer is a dangling pointer waiting to happen.

 3.  **Full Ownership Transfer for Complex Types:**
     If an API needs to return a complex STL object (like `std::vector`) and the caller owns it, often the safest (though potentially less performant) way across a hard ABI boundary is to return it by value (if it's movable and the move is efficient) or serialize it to a C-style buffer.
-For internal Oat Interactive libraries built together, `std::expected<std::vector<MyPOD>, ErrorCode>` can be fine.
+For internal Oat Interactive libraries built together, `std::expected<std::vector<MyPOD>, Error>` can be fine.

 **Rule of Thumb for Shared Libraries:** The "C" subset of C++ is the most stable ABI.
 If you expose complex C++ types, you are implicitly tying yourself to a specific compiler toolchain and settings for ABI compatibility.
 For Oat Interactive internal modules built together, this is less of a concern than for libraries distributed to third parties.